If you would like a religious marriage ceremony, you can get married in:

 Same sex couples

-You cannot get married in an Anglican church as a same sex couple.
 You can get married in other religious buildings if:

 - the religious organisation allows same sex marriage to take place